Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Introduction

 In \autoref{sec:la} we review finite-order automorphisms of simple Lie algebras and prove an averaged version of Kac's very strange formula.

 In \autoref{sec:voa} we recall some results on lattice \voa{}s, automorphisms of the \voa{} $V_\Lambda$ associated with the Leech lattice and the cyclic orbifold construction.

 In \autoref{sec:mf} we review modular forms of weight $2$ for $\Gamma_0(n)$ and vector-valued modular forms for the Weil representation.
-Then we construct an Eisenstein series of weight $2$ for the dual Weil representation of $\II_{1,1}(n)$.
+Then we construct a certain Eisenstein series of weight $2$ for the dual Weil representation of $\II_{1,1}(n)$.

-In \autoref{sec:dimform} we derive a formula for the dimension of the weight-$1$ space of the cyclic orbifold construction by pairing the character of $V^g$ with the Eisenstein series of the preceding section and show that it is bounded from above.
+In \autoref{sec:dimform} we derive a formula for the dimension of the weight-$1$ space of the cyclic orbifold construction by pairing the character of $V^g$ with the Eisenstein series of the preceding section and show that the dimension is bounded from above.
 We introduce the notion of extremal automorphisms, for which the upper bound is attained.